P2333/Rectified-Rejection/README.md

 # Two Coupled Rejection Metrics Can Tell Adversarial Examples Apart

-The code for the paper [Two Coupled Rejection Metrics Can Tell Adversarial Examples Apart](https://arxiv.org/abs/2105.14785).
+The code for the paper [Two Coupled Rejection Metrics Can Tell Adversarial Examples Apart](https://arxiv.org/abs/2105.14785) (CVPR 2022).

 ## Environment settings and libraries we used in our experiments